 Mental stress activates your sympathetic nervous system, signaling your body to go into "fight-or-flight" mode.

 During this reaction, stress hormones are released and you experience physical symptoms such as a faster heartbeat, quicker breathing and constricted blood vessels.

 Deep breathing exercises can help activate your parasympathetic nervous system, which controls the relaxation response.

 There are several types of deep breathing exercises, including diaphragmatic breathing, abdominal breathing, belly breathing and paced respiration.

 The goal of deep breathing is to focus your awareness on your breath, making it slower and deeper.
 When you breathe in deeply through your nose, your lungs fully expand and your belly rises.

-This helps your heart rate slow down, allowing you to feel more peaceful.
+This helps slow your heart rate, allowing you to feel more peaceful.

 This video explains how to practice diaphragmatic breathing.

-Bottom Line: Deep breathing activates the relaxation response.
-There are many methods that can help you learn how to breathe deeply.
+Summary Deep breathing activates the relaxation response.
+Multiple methods can help you learn how to breathe deeply.

 Having a pet may help reduce stress and improve your mood.